kubernetes/kops/docs/cli/kops_create_instancegroup.md

   # Create an instancegroup for the k8s-cluster.example.com cluster.
   kops create ig --name=k8s-cluster.example.com node-example \
   --role node --subnet my-subnet-name

+  # Create a YAML manifest for an instancegroup for the k8s-cluster.example.com cluster.
+  kops create ig --name=k8s-cluster.example.com node-example \
+  --role node --subnet my-subnet-name --dry-run -oyaml
 ```

 ### Options

 ```
+      --dry-run              If true, only print the object that would be sent, without sending it.
+This flag can be used to create a cluster YAML or JSON manifest.
+  -o, --output string        Ouput format.
+One of json|yaml
       --role string          Type of instance group to create (Node,Master,Bastion) (default "Node") --subnet stringSlice   Subnets in which to create instance group
 ```